OHDSI/StudyProtocols/LargeScalePopEst/README.md

-OHDSI Population-Level Evidence Generation for Depression
+OHDSI Large-Scale Population-Level Evidence Generation study
 ======================================================================

 This study aims to generate population-level evidence on treatments used for major depressive disorder.

+Detailed information and protocol is available on the [OHDSI Wiki](http://www.ohdsi.org/web/wiki/doku.php?id=research:largescalepopest).

 How to run
 ==========